Thank you for visiting our website.

 Disadvantages:

-• Requires surgery under general anesthesia.
+• Requires surgery under general anaesthesia.

-• Surgical risks and patient reluctance.
+• Surgical risks and patient may become more refractory.

 Advantages: